JustinParker1993/active-directory-homelab/README.md

 ### 7. **Network & DNS Verification
-> Verified that DNS had been correctly configured.
+> Verified that DNS had been correctly configured and DNS resolution is functioning properly.
 ![DNS Verification](Screenshots/dns-resolution-test.png)

-> Shows that all servers are properly connected to the domain controller(DC01).
+> Shows that all servers are properly connected to the domain controller(DC01) and that network communication is up and running.
 ![Network Connectivity Test](Screenshots/network-connectivity-test.png)